isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 layout: post
 ---

-If you're tired of [fleas](https://pestpolicy.com/should-you-spray-your-yard-for-fleas/) in your yard, this blog post is for you.
+If you're tired of [fleas](https://pestpolicy.com/should-you-spray-your-yard-for-fleas/)in your yard, this blog post is for you.
 We'll discuss how to treat fleas in the yard.

-Fleas in your yard can be a nuisance, as they breed fast and thrive there; thanks to the [humid or warm environments](https://www.canr. msu. edu/ipm/uploads/files/Fleas. pdf).
-They may hitchhike your pets ( or rarely humans ) to get into your home.
+Fleas in your yard can be a nuisance, as they breed fast and thrive there; thanks to the [humid or warm environments](https://www.canr.msu.edu/ipm/uploads/files/Fleas.pdf).They may hitchhike your pets ( or rarely humans ) to get into your home.

 Keeping them out of the yard is a good first step to preventing and or eradicating an infestation because they're difficult bugs; - Fleas, with the right conditions, can live up for as much as two years. - Fleas can lay about 50 eggs daily and an average of 2000 eggs in a lifetime. - Spotting fleas in the yard can be challenging, as the narrow-bodied, wingless, and reddish-brown bugs are only average 1/8 inches long.